centiservice/mats3_site/_docs/C-explore/01-mats-jbang.md

 `@Grab` annotations and `Grape.grab(..)` method calls which can pull in dependencies and make them available to the subsequent code.
 Also, Groovy can directly invoke a source code file, like a script executor.

 Java 11 introduced the ability to invoke a single Java source file directly via the `java` command.
-It also supports "shebang" notation, where you put the command to run on the first line of the file, like `#!/bin/java --source 11`.
+It also supports the unix "shebang" notation, where you put the command to run on the first line of the file, like `#!/bin/java --source 11`, and can thus invoke the file itself like an executable.
 However, it did nothing with dependencies, like with Groovy's Grapes, thus severely limiting its usefulness.

-In comes JBang!
-By running a Java source file using the `jbang` command, you can run it directly, and with special comment notation, you can specify which Java version to run with (downloading it if not present), and what dependencies to download.
+**In comes JBang!** By running a Java source file using the `jbang` command, you can run it directly, and with special comment notation, you can specify which Java version to run the source with (automatically downloading the version if not present), and what dependencies to download.
 It also supports shebang, albeit with "//" as the first letters - which several unix shells supports.
 Jbang can also run files directly from the internet, and also have a *jbang-catalog* feature where you indirectly can point to a file - more on this later.

 > *Security note:* By using these scripts, and in particular the jbang-catalog commands, you implicitly trust the
 > author completely.
 Jbang will point this out when you invoke files directly from the internet, but since the scripts